Barbara Hafer: Early political career

 Hafer began her working career as a public-health nurse in the Monongahela Valley.
+She would later use this experience as a platform in her 1990 gubernatorial campaign, in which she claimed a pregnant woman died in her arms from a botched illegal abortion, and subsequently supported a woman's right to an abortion.

 She founded the Allegheny County Center for Victims of Violent Crime in 1973.
 Elsie Hillman, one of the donors to the center, convinced Hafer to run for public office, leading Hafer to run for the Allegheny County Board of Commissioners in 1983.

 She defeated incumbent Republican County Commissioner William Hunt in the Primary Election, who had dismissed Hafer as "the little nurse from Elizabeth."
 In 1988, she ran for State Auditor General, and defeated incumbent Democratic Auditor Donald A. Bailey.
 She went on to serve two four-year terms in the post.

 In 1990, she won the Republican Nomination for Governor to go against the incumbent Democratic governor Robert P. Casey in the general election.
 In many areas, Auditor Hafer ran to the left of moderate Governor Bob Casey Sr. Governor Casey was noted for his strong opposition to abortion rights with Auditor Hafer being pro-choice.
 Casey maintained a sizable lead in the polls and high approval ratings.
 Hafer campaigned hard, but hurt herself when she called the governor a "redneck Irishman."
 Hafer's campaign was widely criticized for the gaff, helping Governor Casey seal his commanding lead in both rural parts of the state which are predominately Republican as well as cementing strong support from the more traditional Democratic districts.
 Auditor Hafer was defeated by thirty-six percentage points in one of the most lopsided Gubernatorial elections in state history.